tencentyun/intlcloud-documents/product/管理与支持/政策与规范/国际站文档/Privacy Policy.md

 #### The Security of Your Personal Information

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal information, we cannot guarantee the security of the information transmitted to our site; any transmission of your information is at your own risk.
+Although we will do our best to protect your personal information, we cannot guarantee the security of the information transmitted to our site.

 ### Data Retention